 |uint8||bitDepth||The Microsoft rasterizer v.1.7 or greater supports the following bitDepth values, as described below: 1, 2, 4, and 8.|

 The indexSubTableArrayOffset is the offset from the beginning of the EBLC table to the IndexSubTableArray.
 Each strike has one of these arrays to support various formats and discontiguous ranges of bitmaps.
 The indexTablesSize is the total number of bytes in the IndexSubTableArray and the associated IndexSubTables.
 The numberOfIndexSubTables is a count of the IndexSubTables for this strike.

 The horizontal and vertical line metrics contain the ascender, descender, linegap, and advance information for the strike.
 The line metrics format is described in the following table:

 The caret slope determines the angle at which the caret is drawn, and the offset is the number of pixels (+ or -) to move the caret.
 This is a signed integer since we are dealing with integer metrics.
 The minOriginSB, minAdvanceSB , maxBeforeBL, and minAfterBL are described in the diagrams below.
 The main need for these numbers is for scalers that may need to pre-allocate memory and/or need more metric information to position glyphs.
 All of the line metrics are one byte in length.
-The line metrics are not used directly by the rasterizer, but are available to clients who want to parse the EBLC table.
+The line metrics are not used directly by the rasterizer, but are available to applications that want to parse the EBLC table.